Bow Tie Pasta with Sausage and Broccoli

 Karen’s Notes and Tips

-- Broccolini: Get one large bunch weighing about 12 ounces, or two small bunches.
+- Substitute with broccolini: Get one large bunch weighing about 12 ounces, or two small bunches.
 You can also easily use the same amount of bite-size broccoli florets (frozen ones are fine).

 - Bulk sausage is often sold at the meat counter.